HTBO/HTBO/backend/documentation/API/Users/Users.md

 `| ERRC: 02` - Failed to get the token

+`| ERRC: 03` - Trying to access with a previously logged out token

 `| ERRC: 10` - User is not the owner of the account he tries to access

 `| ERRC: 20` - User search failed by username